Arrest of Pharmacist in China Highlights Risk of Tainted Vaccines

 In China, vaccines for diseases like Hepatitis B and Polio are provided by the state.
 Immunization against other diseases, however—including chickenpox, pneumococcal, diphtheria, tetanus and whooping cough—requires people to pay from their own pockets.

-Those peddling a cheaper product, like Ms. Sun, thus have an opportunity to get their foot in the door.
+Those peddling a cheaper product, like Ms. Pang, thus have an opportunity to get their foot in the door.

-Ms. Sun is not a stranger to law enforcement.
+Ms. Pang is not a stranger to law enforcement.
 She was sentenced to three years in jail, suspended for five years, back in 2009, also for “running an illegal vaccine business.”

-Besides selling her substandard vaccines to illegal medical operators, Ms. Sun even sold them wholesale to officials working in provincial disease prevention departments around China.
+Besides selling her substandard vaccines to illegal medical operators, Ms. Pang even sold them wholesale to officials working in provincial disease prevention departments around China.

 Chinese media have not announced and prosecutions of the officials who bought the tainted supply off her.